 2.2) Infection to the Baby

-Baby drinks the milk of its mother.
-If she gets infected, it is obvious that the child will get infected through breast milk.
+Since a baby drinks the milk of its mother, if the mother gets infected, it is obvious that the child will get infected through breast milk.

 2.3) Breast Milk: Theoretical Possibilities